How High Fructose Corn Syrup Affects You

 Now that you know a little more about high fructose corn syrup, what are the dangers?

 - Obesity has been on the rise for the last 30-40 years.
-This is no coincidence that it has been on the rise since the introduction of high fructose corn syrup.
+This is no coincidence that it has been on the rise since the introduction of corn syrup.
 The body is able to absorb this much faster than sugar, and our bodies do not need to break it down for it to enter the bloodstream.

 - High fructose corn syrup has been found to contain harmful contaminants such as mercury.